-Those who study disorders of communication and swallowing are focused on people of all ages who demonstrate difficulty developing effective and appropriate communication and swallowing skills or who have lost their ability to communicate and/or swallow because of strokes or traumatic brain injury or other physical problems.
-Earning a speech pathology degree from The University of Tulsa allows you to take the first step toward reaching your goals.
+Those who study communication and swallowing disorders are focused on people of all ages who demonstrate difficulty developing effective and appropriate communication and swallowing skills or who have lost their ability to communicate and/or swallow because of strokes or traumatic brain injury or other physical problems.
+Earning a degree in speech-language pathology from The University of Tulsa allows you to take the first step toward reaching your goals.

 The mission of the Department of Communication Sciences and Disorders is to provide a high-quality educational experience, clinical training and research opportunities for students pursuing professional careers in speech-language pathology.
 These programs combine a broad liberal arts undergraduate curriculum with strong academic coursework and practicum opportunities as a background for the management of communication disabilities.
 The department seeks to produce highly qualified graduates to serve persons with communication disabilities in any professional setting.

 Graduates from the master’s degree program in speech-language pathology will be able to:

 - Meet eligibility for ASHA certification

 - Meet eligibility for state license and teacher certification in speech-language pathology

 - Be employed in a medical facility, school or private practice setting

 - Be prepared for admission into a doctoral-level program

 - Be prepared to assume leadership positions in professional organizations

 The Master of Science education program in speech-language pathology at The University of Tulsa is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850-3289, 800-498-2071 or 301-296-5700.